Acacia senegal (gum arabic)

 Industrially, gum arabic is applied as an adhesive, as a protective colloid and safeguarding agent for inks, sensitiser for lithographic plates, coating for special papers, sizing agent for cloth to give body to certain fabrics, and coating to prevent metal corrosion.
 Gum arabic is also used in the manufacture of matches and ceramic pottery.

-Acacia senegal wood is locally valued for fuel wood and charcoal, although biomass yield per unit of land area is not sufficient to plant it for this.
 In construction the wood is used locally for poles and fence-posts, the light-coloured wood for tool handles and dark heartwood for weaver's shuttles.
 Strong ropes are made from the bark fibres of the long surface roots.
 Where the trees are large (for example near the River Niger) they are cut into planks at least 12 cm thick for making canoes for hunting hippopotamuses.
 The wood is hard and heavy and takes a beautiful polish, with the sapwood being yellowish white and the heartwood nearly black and irregular.
 The wood is made into throwing-sticks which, in contrast to the Australian boomerang, can be made to fly straight and used for hunting and pageantry.

 Acacia senegal can help prevent desertification, through sand dune stabilisation and by acting as a wind break.

 Kew's Millennium Seed Bank Partnership aims to save plant life world wide, focusing on plants under threat and those of most use in the future.
 Seeds are dried, packaged and stored at a sub-zero temperature in our seed bank vault.

 Description of seeds: Seeds are nearly round to flat, olive brown, and 8 to 12 mm in diameter with a pleurogram (areole)